 The 2016 review cited above also assessed outcomes of home infusion versus hospital-based therapy.
 In all cases, the outcomes were at least equivalent.
 In some cases, the outcomes were better with home infusion.
 For example, patients with hemophilia receiving intravenous clotting factor at home showed a 40% reduced likelihood of hospitalization for bleeding complications.

 Several recent studies have examined the cost savings associated with home infusion.
-In a July 2016 study of patients treated with infusions at home for cellulitis, 97% of patients were able to avoid costly hospitalization.
-Another study, published in 2016 by a Dutch group, showed that patients with Crohn’s disease could be successfully treated at home with a cost savings of $58 per infusion.
+In a July 2016 study of patients treated with infusions at home for cellulitis, 97% of patients were able to avoid costly hospitalization8.
+Another study, published in 2016 by a Dutch group, showed that patients with Crohn’s disease could be successfully treated at home with a cost savings of $58 per infusion9.

 Barriers to Home Infusion